Marijuana – The Science in 2026

 The conversation about marijuana is shifting again in 2026.
 What once was dismissed as “no big deal” is now showing up in emergency rooms, long-term studies, and public health alerts.

-Doctors are reporting increasing cases where cannabis use leads to severe outcomes — psychosis, nausea so intense it sends people back to the hospital, and patterns of dependence that look a lot like other substance use disorders.
+Doctors are reporting increasing cases where cannabis use leads to severe outcomes like psychosis, nausea so intense it sends people back to the hospital, and patterns of dependence that look a lot like other substance use disorders.
 In North Carolina, emergency departments are seeing rises in cannabis-related psychosis and violent bouts of vomiting in young people.

-Long-term studies now link adolescent cannabis use with a doubled risk of serious psychiatric conditions like psychotic and bipolar disorders — often diagnosed a few years after first use.
+Long-term studies now link adolescent cannabis use with a doubled risk of serious psychiatric conditions like psychotic and bipolar disorders.
+Often diagnosed a few years after first use.

 Public health research underscores another reality… THC is far stronger today than it was decades ago.
 Products with high potency are associated with higher odds of mental health disorders.